Ask For Support

 - A hefty supply of your partner’s favourite foods & snacks

 - Games, books or music

 - A few days’ worth of comfortable clothes for you & your partner, including a bathrobe, nightgown & slippers

 - A baby capsule, baby clothes & blankets—for when you leave with your newborn

 Make sure you know the route to hospital like the back of your hand.
 There’s nothing more frustrating for a soon-to-be mum in labour, than driving around in circles looking for the hospital.

 While you’ve probably been shown how to support your partner during labour in your antenatal classes, here’s a little refresher.
 Birth is a beautiful, yet stressful time for you and your partner.
 Nobody likes seeing their partner in pain, but it’s important to remain calm and stay by their side.
 You can help by timing her contractions and doing breathing exercises with her.

 Once your little miracle has been brought into the world, be sure to hang around and embrace the moment as a family before racing off to tell friends and family.

 This is part 2 of our ‘New Dad’ series, keep an eye out for part 3 ‘Tips For The First Year’ coming soon.
 Or refer to part 1 for ‘Tips For The Pregnancy Period‘.

-If you’re about to bring a new bub into the world, we’ve found a Townsville baby equipment hire business and sculpture business who can help capture this special moment.
+If you’re about to bring a new bub into the world, we’ve found a Townsville baby equipment hire business who can help prepare for your new born.